04 May There’s No Such Thing as a Market Downturn

 Market downturns destroy the accounts of the innocent and ignorant alike.

 For system traders, market downturns don’t exist.

 They go by another name: hugely profitable trend celebrations.

 For example, world-changing, criminal activities perpetrated by the likes of the Enron convicts weren’t really a problem (to traders, that is).
-All you had to do is stop out.
+All you had to do was stop out.

 How do you lose your life savings if you stopped out with an 8% loss and never got back in?
 How does your account go bankrupt if your breakout never triggers?